-During his 30 years at UNH, Professor DeMitchell has advised more than 80 masters and doctoral students.
-A recipient of the UNH Distinguished Professor Award, he has worked extensively and tirelessly in graduate education to provide exemplary service to students.
-In addition to his professor role, he has served as co-chair of the Advancing Academic Leaders leadership development program, as well as chair of the Faculty Senate.
+Professor of Education Todd DeMitchell has a long and distinguished history as a mentor and scholar at UNH.
+During his 30-year career, he has advised more than 80 masters and doctoral students.
+He is a past recipient of the UNH Distinguished Professor Award, he has worked tirelessly in graduate education to provide exemplary service to students.

-Part of what makes Professor DeMitchell such a unique faculty member is his deep commitment to practicing the ethics he studies and teaches.
-This is evidenced most clearly in his collaborations with graduate students, as well as in his efforts to maintain professional relationships with them after graduation.
-He treats his doctoral candidates with respect and conveys a sincere interest in their success.
-A consistent comment from his graduate advisees includes a “compassionate yet firm” approach to encourage his students to refine their skills and produce quality work.
-Even more, Professor DeMitchell has a reputation for giving generously of his time to both his formal advisees and to many graduate students seeking advice about research in educational leadership.
-He is known in the graduate student community as a reliable, generous, astute faculty member who is dedicated to justice, ethics, the law and education.
+Part of what makes Professor DeMitchell special is his deep commitment to practicing the ethics he studies and teaches.
+This is evidenced most clearly in his collaborations with graduate students.
+He treats his doctoral students with respect and conveys a sincere interest in their success.
+Consistent comments from his graduate advisees reflect his “compassionate yet firm” approach to both teaching and mentoring.

 Professor DeMitchell gives generously of his time to both his formal advisees and to many graduate students seeking advice about research in educational leadership.
 Known in the graduate student community as a reliable, generous, astute faculty member who is dedicated to justice, ethics, the law and education, his presence has had lasting results: Almost all of his graduate students are currently employed in fields related to their degrees.